 Palas uses several PMC modules to keep equipment running smoothly and to ensure that management stays informed:

 - Purchasing: Palas turns requisitions into the purchasing department, which is responsible for placing the order.
 PMC provides full vendor contact information, as well as ordering information for the specific items needed.

 - Inventory: Palas and his staff of 12, who cover all three shifts, use the inventory module to track parts they use regularly — especially components that break down frequently, such as blades and knives.
 The mechanics sign out any parts they use, and Palas updates the system once every 24 hours.
-When inventory of a particular part hits a set minimum number, Palas re-orders.
+When the inventory of a particular part hits a set minimum number, Palas re-orders.
 “Our parts come from Italy, so we have to purchase them three to four months in advance.
 That requires a lot of planning,” he notes.

 - Work Order: At the end of their shift, mechanics complete a daily log specifying which machines they’ve worked on and what adjustments were made.
 Within 24 hours, Palas enters the information into PMC and creates work orders.
 He identifies each incident as a breakdown, scheduled maintenance, or unscheduled maintenance.
 “Each day I input the previous 24 hours, all shifts,” Palas says.
 “Then I can create a work order labor summary report listing the work order and hours per employee.
 My manager can see what each employee worked on, or even which employees were on or off that day.”

 - Preventive Maintenance: PMC helps Palas schedule preventive maintenance on a weekly, monthly, quarterly, six-month, and yearly basis.
 “Sometimes we use the manufacturers’ suggestions, and in other cases the mechanics’ input.
 If certain problems bother us throughout the week, we might modify the existing schedule to take care of it.”